 2. Love From A to Z

-This book is ultimately a love story and is a why contemporary romance about two Muslim teens that fall in love on a trip to Doha, Qatar.
-Zainab is a young activist who was suspended from school, and Adam is currently hiding a secret from his family.
-The opening of this novel begins with a third-party narrator as The Upside Of Falling.
+This book is ultimately a love story and is a contemporary romance about two Muslim teens who fall in love on a trip to Doha, Qatar.
+Zainab is a young activist suspended from school, and Adam is currently hiding a secret from his family.
+The opening of this novel begins with a third-party narrator, The Upside Of Falling.
 She remarks on how she has collected the two diaries of Adam and Zainab and will read you their diary entries to formulate their love story with their permission.

-It was only brought back into the text twice after, and this ultimately set up a play-like structure with an overture and intermission and a curtain call.
-The other two sections that we get are the diary entries of Adam and Zainab.
+It was only brought back into the text twice after, and this ultimately set up a play-like structure with an overture intermission and a curtain call.
+The other two sections we get are Adam and Zainab’s diary entries.
 So both Zainab and Adam have a diary, a journal structured in marvels and oddities.
 It’s one of those structured journals that you can play with, and they are supposed to record marvels as many times as they record oddities.
-As the story progresses between marvels and oddities, these two start to frame their mindset as a fun tiny element.
+As the story progresses between marvels and oddities, these two frame their mindset as a fun, tiny element.

 Author: S. K. Ali